YEAR FOUR

 GOAL: 100% Zero Emissions Fleet

-• Taken delivery of 79 electric vans and lease vehicles as part of wider programme to replace diesel vehicles.
+• Taken delivery of a further 214 electric vehicles (EV) as part of our programme to replace diesel vehicles.

-• Expanded EV charging stations across our assets and offices, with 171 now operational.
+• Expanded our EV charging stations across our treatment sites and offices to 291.

 We were the first UK water company to include investment emissions as part of our net zero goal.
-Investment emissions are now our biggest source of emissions each year.
+Now that our operational emissions have reduced investment emissions are now our biggest source of emissions each year.

 1) We enable zero emission construction